 Owens Community College uses a “freeze” date each semester to determine your enrollment status for awarding financial aid.
-The courses for which you are registered on the freeze date will determine financial aid eligibility as long as the completed results from your Free Application for Federal Student Aid (FAFSA) are on file by that date.
+Your financial aid eligibility is determined by the courses for which you are registered on the freeze date, as long as the completed results from your Free Application for Federal Student Aid (FAFSA®) are on file by that date.

 Class changes made before the freeze date

-If you add or drop classes before the freeze date, the amount of financial aid for which you are eligible may be affected.
+If you add or drop classes before the financial aid freeze date, or before your completed FAFSA® results are on file at Owens, the amount of your financial aid will be recalculated.

 First Day of Classes